 Augmented reality (AR) will feel like a foreign concept to the non-techie but if you’ve played, or at least heard of, Pokémon Go, then you have a slight idea what it is.
-As the representative from VR Philippines pointed out, it’s bring the world of information to you.
+As the representative from VR Philippines pointed out, it’s bringing the world of information to you.
 And that is what ASUS hopes to bring to users of the Zenfone AR, the first ever Tango-enabled and Daydream-ready smartphone.
 Tango?
 Daydream?
 What’s that?
-Will get into that in a bit.
+We’ll get into that in a bit.

 First seen at CES 2017, the Zenfone AR brings both AR (via Google’s Tango program) and virtual reality or VR (via Daydream platform) into one powerful device.
 We got first look at the Zenfone AR last night as the Taiwanese company is set to launch the device during a hackathon event happening next week, specifically to create AR and VR apps for the smartphone.
 Here are my impressions of it.

 At the moment, there is only one other Tango-enabled device out on the market and that’s the Lenovo Phab 2 Pro.
 In terms of this being a niche product, you can say it caters to a very specific kind of user.
-But tech enthusiasts will find something quite exciting about bring both AR and VR capabilities in one device.
+But tech enthusiasts will find something quite exciting about bringing both AR and VR capabilities in one device.
 The Phab 2 Pro, while first in the market, has had its share of issues.
 One being the device did feel a bit underpowered for the things it wanted to do.
-Plus, it was unweildy.
+Plus, it was unwieldy.
 ASUS seems to have learned from Lenovo in the development of its own take on a Tango-ready handset.

-While it’s still not the smallest of devices, the Zenfone VR features a 5.7-inch Super AMOLED display with 2K 2,560 x 1,440 resolution.
+While it’s still not the smallest of devices, the Zenfone AR features a 5.7-inch Super AMOLED display with 2K 2,560 x 1,440 resolution.
 And at 9mm, it isn’t that uneasy to hold the device.
 Of course, to use it properly you’d need both hands.
 But if you’re used to larger screened devices, this would be an okay experience for you.

-To bring AR capabilities to life, ASUS equips the Zenfone AR with a TriCam system.
+To bring its AR capabilities to life, ASUS equips the Zenfone AR with a TriCam system.
 At the back, you’ll see a motion tracking camera, depth sensing camera with IR projector, and a high-resolution 23-megapixel shooter.
 This system enables the phone to understand motion while it moves through an area, determine how far away or near it is to objects, walls, and the floor, and take note of the key visual features of a physical space.

 We tried out some of the Tango apps and had some fun playing with Slingshot Island, a game that lets you put an island of sorts in the physical space and then have you trying to topple the castle in the middle of it.

 What can hold it back though is the aforementioned limited number of apps currently available for the platform.
 And that is where ASUS is hoping to help out.
-The hackathon happening next week is one of the things they want to push to bring awareness to developers and the wannabe developers that there is this platform and device to develop AR apps for, which in turn can entice end users to consider the device.
+The hackathon happening next week is one of the things they want to push to bring awareness to developers and aspiring developers that there is this platform and device to develop AR apps for, which in turn can entice end users to consider the device.
 They’re working with VR Philippines, DevCon Philippines, Game Developers Association of the Philippines, and Google Developer Group Philippines for the upcoming event.
 And they’ve expressed interest on working with them in the future as development of this kind will need time to mature.
 We’ve seen the big international internet companies talk about the push to AR and VR, but we also know the segments are still in their infancy.
 So we can’t say yet how much of an impact the Zenfone AR will have.

 I have admittedly delved more on the AR side of the Zenfone AR but VR is also half of the equation for the Zenfone AR.
 The Daydream platform brings a higher quality, immersive VR experience to the smartphone.
 It requires a specific set of hardware, that’s why there are only a handful of devices that support it at the moment.
 Plus, you’ll need Google’s Daydream VR headset (or those upcoming standalone VR headsets) for it to work.